-A lot of people become very frightened from experiencing the hardships of Cymbalta withdrawal.
+A lot of people dread experiencing the hardships of Cymbalta withdrawal.
 It’s a feeling of sickness in the brain, and that can be terrifying.
 Fortunately, it’s not an everyday feeling and so it’s very important to remember that the side effects will decrease and eventually go away.
 Some people recommend various changes of diet and exercise regimes, saying that once they have changed their eating habits and began exercising, their need for Cymbalta gradually diminished until it was gone completely.

 Ceasing to use Cymbalta is not a simple task, and it is one best preformed gradually and carefully.
 Do NOT go “cold turkey”, Do NOT start or stop using Cymbalta without consulting a licensed physician, and of course, if you feel ill in any way, weather in accordance to the symptoms list or not, consult a licensed physician immediately!
 Any other course of action would be foolish, irresponsible and potentially hazardous to your health.